hawkfish/textform/docs/layouts/rst.rst

 reStructured Text has a facility for reading csv files as tables, but the feature allows the embedding for layoutting inlayoution.
 This makes it difficult to export literal tables for examples.
-The :py:mod:`textform.layouts.rst` layoutter escapes layoutting inlayoution before routing the result to the :py:mod:`textform.layouts.csv` module.
+The :py:mod:`txf.layouts.rst` layoutter escapes layoutting inlayoution before routing the result to the :py:mod:`txf.layouts.csv` module.

 .. py:class:: LineReader(iterable, **config)